 New and/or Used Motor Vehicle Dealers

-A $100,000 Auto Dealer Bond is required for any licensed new or used vehicle dealer in Arizona.
-Dealers in Arizona are defined as any person who sells seven or more vehicles in a 12-month period.
-Public consignment auction dealers are also required to carry the $100,000 bonding limit.
+A $100,000 bond is required for any licensed new or used vehicle dealer in Arizona.
+Dealers are defined as any person who sells 7+ vehicles in a year.
+Public consignment auction dealers are also required to hold a $100,000 bond.

-The $100,000 motor vehicle dealer bond cost at Jet starts at $68 per month or $675 annually.
-The bond rate is based on the personal credit of the dealership owner.
+For this bond, Jet's rates start at $68 per month or $675 annually.
+The quote you receive is based on the personal credit of the dealership owner.
 Below illustrates Jet’s preferred tier bond costs.

 Wholesalers and Brokers

-A $20,000 Wholesale Auto Dealer Bond is required for any licensed wholesale dealer, broker or wholesale auction dealer.
-A wholesale only operation can sell vehicles to licensed auto dealers.
+A $20,000 bond is required for any licensed wholesale dealer, broker, or wholesale auction dealer.
+A wholesale-only operation can sell vehicles to licensed motor vehicle dealers.
 Brokers can only collect fees or commissions to assist in the sale of vehicles.
-Wholesalers and brokers who sell vehicles directly to consumers, must be properly licensed to do so, which is not encompassed by the $20,000 surety bond requirement.
+Wholesalers and brokers who sell vehicles directly to consumers must be properly licensed to do so, which is not encompassed by the $20,000 surety bond requirement.

-With Jet the cost for the $20,000 bond starts at $15 monthly or $150 annually.
-Costs may vary based on the personal credit of the dealership or brokerage owner.
-Below is the preferred tier bond costs at Jet.
+The price of the $20,000 bond starts at $15 monthly or $150 annually.
+Costs vary based on the personal credit of the dealership or brokerage owner.
+Below are the preferred tier bond costs at Jet.

 The below graphic shows the general process for getting your motor vehicle dealer license with the Arizona Department of Transportation.

-The Arizona Auto Dealer Bond is required as part of the auto dealer licensing process put into play by the Arizona State Legislature in Arizona Revised Statutes Section 28-4361.
-The bond serves as a means to protect consumers and the ADOT from damages resulting from a dealer who commits either of the following:
+The surety bond is required as part of the dealer licensing process put into play by the State Legislature in Arizona Revised Statutes Section 28-4361.
+The bond serves as a means to protect consumers and the Department of Transportation from damages resulting from a dealer who commits either of the following:

 Imagine your customer drives off the lot with their newly purchased car off the lot, but then finds out that they owe hundreds or thousands of dollars in overdue registration fees.
 Or, imagine buying a car only to find out it still belongs (on paper) to someone else!
 The consumer is coming after the dealer in either case and with good reason.

-When you purchase your bond with us, Jet (as the financially responsible third party) provides a guarantee to ADOT that customers who purchase from you will be recompensed if you engage in the illicit activities listed above and fail to rectify the fiscal injury your dealership caused.
+When you purchase your bond with Jet (the financially responsible third party), we provide a guarantee to the Arizona Department of Transportation that customers who purchase from you will be recompensed if you engage in the illicit activities listed above and fail to rectify the fiscal injury your dealership caused.

-When you apply for your bond with Jet, we will only ask for the basic business information needed to produce your quote.
+When you apply for your bond, we will only ask for the basic business information needed to produce your quote and fill out the bond form.
 We streamlined the application process to be efficient so you can get your bond within minutes.
 Jet will need the social security number of the dealership owner to run a soft credit check.
-It will only take a second and will not affect the credit score.
+It will not affect the credit score.

 Remember that if you operate locations in multiple counties in Arizona, you will need to file separate bonds for each county.